hyunzi/ai-practice/week3-practice/data/devdocs/stripe/get-started/development-environment.md

 ### Installation alternatives

-**Add as dependency**?”Add the latest version of the library as a gem dependency:
+**Add as dependency**?ï¿½Add the latest version of the library as a gem dependency:

 ```ruby
 source 'https://rubygems.org'